 Luisa Rollenhagen is a journalist and investor who writes about financial planning for Wealthsimple.
 She is a past winner of the David James Burrell Prize for journalistic achievement and her work has been published in GQ Magazine and BuzzFeed.
 Luisa earned her M.A. in Journalism at New York University and is now based in Berlin, Germany.

 Mutual funds have been the dominant player in the personal investment world for decades.
-Here’s everything you should know if you’re in the market to buy mutual funds.
+Here's a primer on what they actually are and how you can buy mutual funds.

 How to invest in mutual funds

 The mutual fund industry is a service industry, and just as McDonald’s doesn’t camouflage their restaurants with shrubbery so only the hamburger cognoscenti can locate them, mutual funds make their wares exceedingly easy to purchase.
 So easy, in fact, that it falls to consumers to be fine-print scrutinizing critical shoppers.
 As you know, if you've ever received a Snuggie under the Christmas tree, companies are willing to sell you just about anything.
 There are currently over 9,000 mutual funds on offer in the US alone by one count.
 So do your homework to make sure you buy the absolute most appropriate mutual fund, and not find yourself saddled with the financial industry's answer to the Snuggie.

 1. Select the mutual funds you want to invest in

 Before we arm you with the tools to buy a mutual fund, make sure it's the investment product you absolutely want to buy.
 Later in this article, we'll discuss the pros and cons of mutual funds, and here you'll find a detailed guide to help decide between actively managed investments, a category which includes most mutual funds, and passive, largely unmanaged ETFs.